 - Obtain a list from the Chapter Treasurer of those registered for the meeting.
 This will help with recording those in attendance and determining how many copies to bring.

 - Make copies of the previous year’s minutes and the agenda to bring to the Annual Meeting.

 - Take minutes at the Annual Meeting.
 After the meeting, forward these to the Board for corrections/revisions and once these have been made, submit the minutes to The Medium.

-- Once the new edition of The Medium has been published, add the corrected minutes from last year by following the “Procedure for Posting Revised Annual Meeting Minutes” available on the style guide page.
+- Once the new edition of The Medium has been published, add the corrected minutes from last year by emailing the current editor.

 Responsible for the financial affairs of the Chapter.

 - Receives all membership renewals, registration fees, donations, and other expenses, and creates receipts for members needing reimbursement.

 - Verifies the membership status of members as requested.

 - Makes deposits and maintains the Chapter’s bank account.

 - Sees that all accounts receivable are paid in a timely fashion.